proofcarryingdata/zukyc/README.md

 ```
 # installs dependencies for all apps and packages in this repository
 yarn

+# this will copy all the environment variable file .env.example into an adjacent file .env or .env.local
+# and also running a docker image for Vercel KV local development (see https://github.com/vercel/storage/issues/281)
+yarn localenv

 # starts all the applications contained in the `/apps` folder of the repository
 yarn dev